kubedb/docs/docs/guides/proxysql/concepts/declarative-configuration/index.md

 <figcaption align="center">Fig: ProxySQL Configuration Secret Lifecycle</figcaption>
 </figure>

 At any time the user might need to change the configuration.
 To serve that purpose we have introduced ProxySQLOpsRequest.
 When an ops request is being created, the `KubeDB` Ops Manager updates the configuration secret and applies the changes to the proxysql cluster nodes.
-This is how the the configuration secret remains as a source of truth for the ProxySQL CRO and any changes are made in a declarative way.
+This is how the configuration secret remains as a source of truth for the ProxySQL CRO and any changes are made in a declarative way.

 > User can exec into any proxysql pod and change any configuration from the admin panel anytime.
 But that won't update the configuration secret.
 We recommend the ops-request to keep things declarative and keep the proxysql.cnf file always updated.